michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 15. and said to then, What are you willing to give me, and I will deliver him to you?
 But they settled to him thirty of silver.

-16. And from that timeFrom them. he sought to him opportunity to betray him.
+16. And from that time

 17. BUT in the first day of the (Phatiree) unleavened-bread days, the disciples came to Jeshu, and said to him, Where wilt thou that we prepare for thee to eat the passover?